WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

 language have.

-For some old-school programming languages, they may not have multi-dimensional array, which means an array cannot hold another one in itself.
-This disallows developers to invent some recursive data structures and limits the expressiveness of the language.
+For some old-school programming languages, they may not have multi-dimensional array.
+This leads an array cannot hold another one in itself and disallows developers to invent some recursive data structures and limits the expressiveness of the language.
 The expressiveness of a programming language, formally, is the **computational capability of a programming language**.

 But the array example I mentioned above is just about runtime computational capability.
 What about the compile-time's?

 Well.
 Languages like C++ which has an explicit compile progress and some "code template" infrastructures hold an ability to do some compile-time computations, which collects the pieces of the source code and then organize them into a piece of new code.
 You may have heard a buzz word:
 "meta-programming".
-Yes, this just is meta-programming (but at compile-time) and this a bunch of programming languages includes C and Swift.
+Yes, this just is meta-programming (but at compile-time) and there is a bunch of programming languages includes C and Swift can do compile-time meta-programming.

-Meta-programming in C++ relies on templates, and in C it relies on a special header called `metamacros.h` in **libobjcext**.
+Meta-programming in C++ relies on templates.
+In C, it relies on a special header called `metamacros.h` in **libobjcext**.
 In Swift, it relies on generics.

 Though you can do compile-time meta-programming in these three programming languages, the capability of them are different.
 Since there are a lot of